 Trying to Disneybound on a budget?
 Head to your local Goodwill to find the best deals on pieces perfect for your budget-friendly Disneybounding looks!

-This Disneybounding outfits at Goodwill post contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This Disneybounding outfits at Goodwill post was written by family travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 The post is sponsored by Goodwill Olympics and Rainier Region.
 All opinions are my own.
 I’m seriously impressed with the deals I’m scoring there!

 If you’ve been watching my Instagram Stories, you’ll know I’ve been working a lot with Goodwill lately.

 That’s because it’s October and it’s one of the best places to get creative Halloween costumes without costing an arm and a leg.

 Goodwill is unique because they offer both thrifted items as well as new costumes and accessories for a cheaper price than other thrift stores.

 That’s because they negotiate special rates in order to save everyone some hard earned cash.

 Not only is it a great place to find Halloween costumes, now is also the perfect time to head to Goodwill to get some killer Disneybounding looks!

 In preparation for the first-ever Oogie Boogie Bash at Disneyland Resort, I headed to Goodwill and met up with Whitney, one of their incredible Halloween experts.